 I’ve been in the Aircraft Maintenance business for about 45 years.
 A lot of that time was spent with the King Air family.
 I cut my A&P “wrench twisting” teeth on my father’s Beech 18, and the second aircraft I became responsible for was an E90 King Air back in the late 70s.
 I’ve spent a lot of time with these aircraft.

 Through my career, I’ve held numerous positions in aircraft maintenance, avionics, and quality assurance.
-Everything from project management, logbook research, and customer service are part of what I’ve done, and hope to do for you.
+Everything from project management, logbook research, and customer service are just part of what I’ve done.

 The icing on the cake was when I started maintenance instruction back in 2006.
 I created and instructed maintenance courses for 90, 200, and 300 series King Airs, and that gave me the opportunity to travel the world working with hundreds of Technicians.
 I’m not in the least ashamed to admit that while teaching them, they were also teaching and challenging me.
 I became completely immersed in this product line, and then created courses and resources that didn’t exist for these aircraft.